8Ginette8/gbif.range/README.md

 plot(range.dd3,col="#238b45",add=TRUE)
 ```

-⚠️Finally, also note that in case of too many records, *get_range* can be used with a **sub-sample of species observations** to ensure a **faster polygon process and/or to overcome potential RAM crash of the function**.⚠️
+⚠️Finally, also note that in case of too many records, *get_range* can be used with a **subsample of species observations** to ensure a **faster polygon process and/or to overcome potential RAM crash of the function**.⚠️

 ## Citation
 Yohann Chauvier; Oskar Hagen; Camille Albouy; Patrice Descombes; Fabian Fopp; Michael P. Nobis; Philipp Brun; Lisha Lyu; Katalin Csilléry; Loïc Pellissier (2022). gbif.range - An R package to generate species range maps based on ecoregions and a user-friendly GBIF wrapper.
 EnviDat. doi: <a href="https://www.envidat.ch/#/metadata/gbif-range-r">10.16904/envidat.352</a>